 We've had it backward for the last 30 years.
 Rich businesspeople like me don't create jobs.
 Rather they are a consequence of an eco-systemic feedback loop animated by middle-class consumers, and when they thrive, businesses grow and hire, and owners profit.
 That's why taxing the rich to pay for investments that benefit all is a great deal for both the middle class and the rich.

 So here's an idea worth spreading.

-class, is the single smartest thing we can do for the middle class, the poor and the rich.
+In a capitalist economy, the true job creators are consumers, the middle class.
+And taxing the rich to make investments that grow the middle class, is the single smartest thing we can do for the middle class, the poor and the rich.